wormhole-foundation/demo-basic-connect/README.md

 ## Introduction

-This repository demonstrates the integration of Wormhole Connect in a React app for bridging tokens between the Sui, Solana, and EVM networks.
+This repository demonstrates the integration of Wormhole Connect in a React app for bridging tokens between the Sui and Fuji (Avalanche Testnet) networks.
 Using the `@wormhole-foundation/wormhole-connect` package, developers can easily embed a user interface for cross-chain token transfers with minimal configuration.

 ## Features

- - **Cross-Chain Bridge** - enables token transfers between Sui, Solana, and EVM
+ - **Cross-Chain Bridge** - enables token transfers between Sui and Fuji (Avalanche Testnet)
  - **Customizable UI** - displays a demo interface for token bridging with customizable UI options

 ## Prerequisites